Cilvyahg/FED_wtrack/arrayMethods/arraymethods.md

 ## Array Methods

+array methods have callbacks

 the .filter() method --> filters some conditions if it's true you will get a new array, if it's false you wont.
 It won't change the old array

-the .map() method --> allows you to take one arrays and converts it into a new array
+the .map() method --> allows you to take one arrays and converts it into a new array. it makes a new array for us. we map it to a new copied array

 the .find method  --> true or false .. return the first item that it finds in the array that is true.

-the .forEach() method --> looks like a for loop but takes a functions
+the .forEach() method --> looks like a for loop but takes a functions. it's the same as for .. of for ... of is easier

 the .some method -- it just check if ONE ITEM in the array hold at least the condition TRUE OR FALSE. for example if there is a price below 50 dollars. if so than it will return 'true' if not then it would be 'false'